jolo0201/bash-barcode/README.md

 sudo apt-get install barcode
 ```

 ## Steps on executing the file
 - Open any Linux Terminal
 - Locate the bash file directory
-- Make sure the the script is executable with this command
+- Make sure the script is executable using this command.

 ```
 chmod +x ./barcode.sh
 ```
 - Run the file

 ```